devawa/StacksOnStacks/Android_Dev/readMe.txt

-1. ListView to be done
+1. ListView to be done for showing services of ble devices found (In Progress)
-2. Ble Connection
+2. Ble Connection (done)
-3. BLE Communication
+3. BLE Communication (In Progress)